hfung4/Data-Projects/langchain_health_beahviour_webapp/README.md

 - I use [agents](https://python.langchain.com/docs/modules/agents/) (a component of LangChain), which are modular “expert” tools that are targeted for specific task

-- Several agents were used for the app, which is built in Streamlit, containerized in Docker, and Deployed with Github Action on Heroku (or AWS ECS)
+  Several agents were used for the app, which is built in Streamlit, containerized in Docker, and Deployed with Github Action on Heroku (or AWS ECS):

 - DuckDuckGo Search